Imran-imtiaz48/e-commerce-Database-System/README.md

 ## E-Commerce-Database-System

 ### Overview
-The E-Commerce-Database-System is crafted to manage a comprehensive e-commerce platform, encompassing user management, product cataloging, order processing, payment handling, customer reviews, address management, and inventory control.
-Its schema comprises ten interconnected tables, complemented by stored procedures and views that streamline data operations and reporting.
+This robust database system powers a full-featured e-commerce platform.
+It handles everything from user accounts and product listings to order processing, payments, reviews, and inventory.
+The system is built with ten interconnected tables and uses stored procedures and views for efficient data management and reporting.

 ### Database Tables and Relationships